Meteor Fixed Growth Recallable Plan December 2024 - CR9201

 More specifically, the Counterparty to this plan is Credit Agricole CIB in its capacity as issuer of the financial contracts.

 The financial contracts will be notes which effectively loans your money to the Counterparty, entitling you to the features of this plan.
-More information can be found in the Counterparty’s Offering Documentation: Base Prospectus dated 5 May 2023 and supplements.
+More information can be found in the Counterparty’s Offering Documentation: The Base Prospectus dated 2 May 2024 and any supplements thereto.

 Don’t forget the risks